paulodiovani/run-with-tmux/README.md

 ./start.sh sample.commands
 ```

-Once running, you can navigate through panels as always (default: `Ctrl+b, arrows`).
+Once running, you can navigate through panels as always (default: `Ctrl + b, arrows`).

-Type `Ctrl+C` in a panel to stop the command/application, which will also close the panel.
+Type `Ctrl + c` in a panel to stop the command/application (might vary with some commands),
+    stopping a command will also close the current panel.

 ## Screenshots